Story Point Estimation – Easy Way to Start

 Artificial intelligence for automatic estimations

-You can save time during task estimation by using Teamhood intelligence layer.
-Teamhod intelligence layer will try to predict task estimate either in hours or story points based on historical data. (depending on your workspace settings).
+You can save time during task estimation by using the Teamhood intelligence layer.
+The Teamhood intelligence layer will try to predict task estimates either in hours or story points based on historical data. (depending on your workspace settings).